Cnik1710/Academy-for-Business-Careers-Data-Entrepreneurship-ABCDE-Placement-Analysis/README.md

 ---

 ## ❓ Problem Statements
-College often collect detailed placement data, but it remains **scattered and underutilized**, leading to limited visibility into placement performance, salary trends, and academic correlations.
-Without consolidated insights, it becomes difficult to identify performance gaps or guide students effectively.

 Institutions collect placement data but often lack a centralized analytical dashboard to evaluate performance drivers in a structured manner.
 This results in limited visibility into:
    * Overall placement efficiency and conversion rates
    * Degree-wise placement contribution and disparities
    * Specialization-level performance differences
    * Gender-based salary variations
    * Academic background impact on salary outcomes

 ### Key Questions:
    *  What is the overall placement rate of the college?